Kitware/VTK/Documentation/docs/user_guide/VTKFileFormats.md

 Each type of attribute data has a dataName associated with it.
 This is a character string (without embedded whitespace) used to identify a particular data.
 The dataName is used by the VTK readers to extract data.
 As a result, more than one attribute data of the same type can be included in a file.
 For example, two different scalar fields defined on the dataset points, pressure and temperature, can be contained in the same file.
 (If the appropriate dataName is not specified in the VTK reader, then the first data of that type is extracted from the file.)

 * **Scalars**.
 Scalar definition includes specification of a lookup table.
 The definition of a lookup table is optional.
-If not specified, the default VTK table will be used (and tableName should be “default”).
+If not specified, the default VTK table will be used (and tableName should be "default").
 Also note that the numComp variable is optional—by default the number of components is equal to one.
 (The parameter numComp must range between 1 and 4 inclusive; in versions of VTK prior to 2.3 this parameter was not supported.)
 <br><br>SCALARS <b><i>dataName dataType numComp</i></b><br>
 LOOKUP_TABLE <b><i>tableName<br>
 s<sub>0</sub><br>